ercdndrs/pokemonautomation.github.io/docs/index.md

 To control the Switch, we create our own 3rd party gamepad using a programmable microcontroller:

-- Using a Raspberry Pi Pico W or an ESP32 microcontroller, we can make a joycon using the Bluetooth gamepad protocol.
+- Using an ESP32 or a Raspberry Pi Pico W, we can make a joycon using the Bluetooth gamepad protocol.
 - Using an ESP32-S3, we can make a wired pro controller using the USB gamepad protocol.

 These custom controllers behave just like regular controllers.
 But rather than having buttons and joysticks that are pressed by a human, they are controlled electronically by a computer.

 Since the computer can both see and control the Switch, it can take the place of a human player.
-But unlike a human, a computer doesn't eat or sleep.
-And it never gets tired or bored.
+But unlike a human, a computer never gets tired or bored.
 So you can run it 24/7 for months on end hunting shinies for you!

 <img src="Images/ControllerSetup-PicoW-USB-Setup.jpg" width="500"> <img src="Images/ControllerSetup-PicoW-USB-SetupCloseup-Annotated-Small.jpg" width="500">